Recognition Spring 2026

 In April, KPWHRI was pleased to announce the recipients of its Annual Mentoring Awards: Senior Investigator Karen Wernli, PhD, and Research Interventionist Brandi Crawford-Gallagher, LICSW.
 Wernli won the award for outstanding mentoring of scientists and was recognized for supporting mentees who were stepping into leadership roles on projects spanning implementation science, qualitative methods, data and analytic coordination, and clinical informatics.
 Crawford-Gallagher was honored as the outstanding staff mentor for invaluable support of her mentees’ career growth and for demonstrating how to meaningfully use social work competencies in research.

-Hoopes gives workshop on adolescent health
+Hoopes gives 2 workshops on adolescent health

 Matson and Angerhofer give webinar on integrating cannabis use treatment into primary care